-2 OGE's performance goals are based on statistical data from a variety of existing sources, including post-training evaluations, an annual ethics program questionnaire, and the Annual Survey of Ethics Officials.
-OGE did not reach its target goal for the percentage of public financial disclosure reports, including new entrant, annual, termination, and periodic transaction reports required to be submitted to OGE, closed within 60 days of receipt.
-OGE believes the partial government shutdown from December to January was a contributing factor in not meeting the goal.
+OGE's performance goals are based on statistical data from a variety of existing sources, including post-training evaluations, an annual agency ethics program questionnaire, and the Annual Survey of Ethics Officials.
+One of OGE's performance goals is tied to the Federal Employee Viewpoint Survey.
+Due to COVID-19, the survey was delayed and therefore OGE is unable to report on one of its performance goal.